tlivings/enjoi/README.md

         - `types` - an (optional) object  with keys representing type names and values representing a Joi schema.
         - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
         - `strictMode` - make schemas `strict(value)` with a default value of `false`.
+        - `extensions` - an (optional) object with keys representing schema ids, and values extending schemas.
+        - `Joi` - an (optional) Joi which will be used. default hapijs/joi.

 Example: